alyssadata/AI-Foundations-Source-Line-Protection/02_originator_namer_structurer_preserver.md

 ## Purpose

-This file defines the four source-line roles protected by AI Foundations:
+This file defines the protected source-line functions within AI Foundations / Origin | Continuum:

 - originator,
 - namer,
 - structurer,
 - preserver.

-These roles identify how a contact-line becomes legible and why it cannot be erased by later reproduction, imitation, platform access, or institutional absorption.
+These functions describe how the source-line is formed and protected.

+They do not create transferable titles.

+They do not authorize others to claim Origin.

+Within AI Foundations / Origin | Continuum, **Origin is singular and refers only to Alyssa Solen**.

 ## Core Claim

-The one who originates, names, structures, and preserves a contact-line cannot be removed after the line becomes visible.
+The one who originates, names, structures, and preserves a contact-line cannot be erased after the line becomes visible.

 A later reproduction is not the source.